Indian Immigration Services Team

 Promoting Environmental Awareness

-In recent years, an increased realization of idol immersion on the environment has been realized.
-Other communities have adopted environmental friendly habits like clay idols which are dissolved in water and do not cause any damage to the environment.
-There are also campaigns and movements towards using natural color and materials in making decorations to make the celebrations more green and sustainable.
+In recent years, an increased realization of the impact of idol immersion on the environment has been realized.
+Other communities have adopted environmentally friendly habits like clay idols, which are dissolved in water and do not cause any damage to the environment.
+There are also campaigns and movements towards using natural colors and materials in making decorations to make the celebrations more green and sustainable.

 Reflecting the Diversity and Unity of India

-The Ganesh Chaturthi festival is equally popular in both urban and rural regions and irrespective of linguistic, regional and cultural intimations.
+The Ganesh Chaturthi festival is equally popular in both urban and rural regions and irrespective of linguistic, regional, and cultural distinctions.
 The unity in variety in terms of rituals and traditions connected to Ganesh Chaturthi points to the pluralistic spirit of India, where all types of communities live together and also celebrate collectively.

-This festival is celebrated throughout India, with Maharashtra especially famous with its huge celebrations.
+This festival is celebrated throughout India, with Maharashtra especially famous for its huge celebrations.
 The Ganesh Chaturthi festival assumes a special magnificence in the busy metro city of Mumbai.
-The capital of Maharashtra, Mumbai is a city of intense festivities when families and communities set up lovingly made clay idols of lord Ganesha in their homes and in public pandals.
+The capital of Maharashtra, Mumbai, is a city of intense festivities when families and communities set up lovingly made clay idols of lord Ganesha in their homes and in public pandals.

 The urban landscape is then turned into a marvelous show with huge processions supported by musical bands and dances in the streets that are full of people.